Open Chapter Overview

 It’s simply not worth your time to know how to solve every coding problem.
 That would be like taking a History class and memorizing the date of every event the professor mentions.
 Instead, you’ll want to be comfortable with the main patterns; if you understand all of them, you’ll be able to solve almost any problem that is reasonable to ask during an assessment or interview.

 This article provides more detail and example use cases for each pattern, so feel free to check it out if a pattern is especially confusing to you.
+Additionally, we've linked a video that describes each pattern in a visual manner if you prefer that route.

 The Patterns